Cloud AI promised speed, but the reality hits differently when milliseconds matter.

 3. Digital Twins

 A digital twin is a virtual model of a physical object, process, or system.
-By mirroring real-world operations, companies can simulate scenarios and run problem-solving drills—without the real-world mess.
-For example, wind farms use digital twins to test turbine placement based on weather trends before investing actual steel.
+Companies use them to simulate scenarios and run problem-solving drills without the real-world mess.
+Wind farms, for instance, test turbine placement based on weather trends before they invest in actual steel.
+It’s cheaper that way.

 When it comes to efficiency, these aren’t just new gadgets—they’re strategic shifts.
 Curious where this tech is headed next?
 Check out the top 5 emerging tech innovations to watch this year.
 Some of them might already be rewriting the rules.